 If going in the summer, you may want to pack a personal fan.
 Apparently, fans are not that popular in Italy and not everything is air conditioned.
 A fan can help you get through in a pinch.
 Especially if you’re staying in an Airbnb.

 Shorts are for tourists.
 And, they are not allowed in most churches.
 Pack cotton or linen pants and capris or below the knee dresses and leave those shorts at home.
-If you plan to wear sleeveless shirts, be sure to carry something to wear around your shoulders, a lightweight shawl or sweater, so that you don’t get suitcasesdenied entry into some of the churches.
+If you plan to wear sleeveless shirts, be sure to carry something to wear around your shoulders, a lightweight shawl or sweater, so that you don’t get denied entry into some of the churches.

 Also, don’t wear flip-flops if you don’t want to be spotted as a tourist from a mile away.
 Invest in some nice sandals and you’ll fit right in.